-- 1. On the Manage Jobs page, highlight the job that you want to failover and click Failover or Cutover in the toolbar. - 2.
+- 1. On the Manage Jobs page, highlight the job that you want to failover and click Failover, Cutover, or Recover in the toolbar. - 2.
 Select the type of failover to perform. - Failover to live data-Select this option to initiate a full, live failover using the current data on the target.
-This option will shutdown the source machine (if it is online), stop the protection job, and start the replica virtual machine on the target with full network connectivity. - Failover to a snapshot-This option is not available for full server to ESX appliance jobs. - 3.
-Select how you want to handle the data in the target queue.
-You may want to check the amount of data in queue on the target by reviewing the Statistics on page 265. - Discard data in the target queues and failover or cutover immediately-All of the data in the target queue will be discarded and failover will begin immediately.
+This option will shutdown the source machine (if it is online), stop the protection job, and start the replica virtual machine on the target with full network connectivity. - Perform test failover-This option is not applicable to full server to ESX appliance jobs. - Failover to a snapshot-This option is not available for full server to ESX appliance jobs. - 3.
+Select how you want to handle the data in the target queue. - Discard data in the target queues and failover or cutover immediately-All of the data in the target queue will be discarded and failover will begin immediately.
 The advantage to this option is that failover will occur immediately.
 The disadvantage is that any data in the target queue will be lost. - 4.
 When you are ready to begin failover, click Failover.

 If you need to update DNS after failover, there is a sample DNS update script located in /etc/DT/sysprep.d.
 You may need to modify the script for your environment.
-If you need basic assistance with script modifications, contact Technical Support.
+If you need basic assistance with script modifications, contact technical support.
 Assistance with advanced scripting will be referred to Professional Services.